faasm/faasm/README.md

 Faasm is a high-performance stateful serverless runtime.

-Faasm provides multi-tenant isolation, but also lets functions share regions of memory.
+Faasm provides multi-tenant isolation, yet allows functions to share regions of memory.
 These shared memory regions give low-latency concurrent access to data, and are synchronised globally to support large-scale parallelism.